 As a non-resident, you may want to take exposure to Indian equity markets.
 Picking up stocks on their own is not everybody’s cup of team.
 Such non-resident investors may take exposure to equity markets through equity mutual funds.

 In this post, I will discuss answer basic queries that an NRI investor may have about mutual fund investments in India.
-I will also discuss the procedure NRI can follow to start investing in mutual funds in India.
+I will also discuss the procedure NRIs can follow to start investing in mutual funds in India.

 Can NRIs invest in mutual funds in India?